stats4sd/SSD-Resources-Demo/README.md

 Current workaround includes additional imports in polymer.json to maintain automatic process, however this should be reviewed at a later date to help minimise file sizes.
 Build should be tested via $firebase serve command and if auth still fails files may still need to be copied from bower_components/firebase and bower_components/polymerfire

-Note to self - ensure version number on stats4sd-home.html is updated accordingly to help identification

 Build presets provide an easy way to define common build configurations in your `polymer.json` file.
 There are 2 build presets we put in `polymer.json` file in stats4sd: